light_mode

 News

-Jan '26 Our paper "ExpressivityArena: Can LLMs Express Information Implicitly?" was accepted to EACL-Findings 2026.
+Our paper “ExpressivityArena: Can LLMs Express Information Implicitly?” was accepted to Findings of EACL 2026.

-Apr '24 Our ICML 2024 paper "Failures Are Fated, But Can Be Faded: Characterizing and Mitigating Unwanted Behaviors in Large-Scale Vision and Language Models" was accepted as a spotlight (top 3.5%).
+Our paper “Failures Are Fated, But Can Be Faded: Characterizing and Mitigating Unwanted Behaviors in Large-Scale Vision and Language Models” was accepted to ICML 2024 as a Spotlight (top 3.5%).

-Aug '23 Started my PhD in Computer Science at Arizona State University, joining the LENS Lab.
+Started my PhD in Computer Science at Arizona State University and joined the LENS Lab.

 Research